 Those who prefer traditional fireplace methods may believe wood-burning fireplaces are the best way to heat their home in the winter.
 However, wood-burning fireplaces come with plenty of drawbacks.
 They can be messy to clean and come with plenty of fire hazards.
 Wood-burning fireplaces are not convenient for most people, as you need to have dry firewood handy if you want to heat your home.
-Unless you live somewhere remote in the woods, it may be challenging to acquire readily available dry lumber.
+Unless you live remotely in the woods, acquiring readily available dry lumber may be challenging. ;

 This is where gas log fireplaces offer advantages.
-Gas log fireplaces can be easily maintained and come in plenty of different styles and shapes.
+Gas log fireplaces are nearly maintenance free and come in plenty of different styles and shapes.
 Additionally, gas log fireplaces are simple to install and pose much fewer risks than wood-burning fireplaces.
 They also put out twice as much heat as wood-burning fireplaces.
 Gas log fireplaces are one of the best options to heat your home during the winter months.

 Vented vs. Vent-free Gas Log Set

-When deciding which gas log fireplace you want to purchase, you’ll need to consider whether you want a vented fireplace or vent-free options.
-There are many decisions to be made when it comes to choosing vented or vent-free options including:
+When deciding which gas fireplace logs you want to purchase, you’ll need to consider whether you want a vented gas log fireplace or a vent-free gas log fireplace.
+There are many decisions to be made when it comes to choosing vented or vent-free units, including:

 Looks vs. efficiency